-From Canon DSLR’s to Panasonic mirrorless to Blackmagic cinema cameras, I choose the right tool depending on the kind of project I’m working on.
+From DSLRs to mirrorless to cinema cameras, I choose the right tool depending on the kind of project I’m working on.

-I’m also open to rent and to shot with different ones (Sony, Arri, Z Cam) if needed.
+I’m also open to renting and to shot with different ones (Sony, Arri, Z Cam).

 In some projects, the part I’ve enjoyed most has been grading.
 I like to give my videos a specific film look and to do it I use different tools, it depends on the nature of the project and on my inspiration.
-From Colorista to DaVinci Resolve to Filmconvert, no matter what’s the tool I choose to use because the most important thing is the final result.
+Back in the days, I used extensively Colorista but now my go-to software is DaVinci Resolve.

-I’m also open to using LUT’s and I’m a big fan of grainy look and film stock emulation.
+I’m also a big fan of grainy looks and film stock emulation through plug-ins like Filmconvert.

 My go-to NLE software is Final Cut Pro.
-I started using it in 2012 (after quitting to use Final Cut Studio Suite) and I still consider the software that works better for me, but I also cut projects with Adobe Premiere and I’m looking forward to handling an entire project (editing and grading) on DaVinci Resolve.
+I started using it in 2012 (after quitting to use Final Cut Studio Suite) and I still consider the software that works better for me, but I also cut projects with Adobe Premiere and I’m looking forward to handling an entire project (editing and grading) on DaVinci Resolve which is instead my go-to color grading software even if something I handled the entire post-production process into Final Cut Pro.

 It’s clear I don’t have a ‘fanboy’ attitude and though I’m a Final Cut Pro user, I’m open to editing with other software.